aaronjc15128/Expertle/README.md

 ## Word Definitions
 When completing a game, you will get the definition of the solution word, along with the phonetic, an example and even the history of the word.

-Note: Some of this information may not be shown depending on whether the information can be retrieved or not.
+Note: Some of this information may not be shown depending on whether the information can be found or not.

 ## Result Menu
 The result menu gives you statistics based on your game.

-These include attempts, the mode, and time taken.
+These include attempts, mode, and time taken.

 ## Final Note
 Hope you enjoy playing this fun take on Wordle.